Working together for standards The Web Standards Project

 2. Promote the creation of standards-compliant, accessible public Web sites and instructional tools.
 Understanding that legacy sites and tools exist, our goal is to help institutions aim for policies which, at a minimum, require that all new sites and instructional tools use valid, semantic markup and follow WAI Accessibility Guidelines.

-3. Liaise with institutions of higher education and related communities to promote and address the implementation of Web standards and accessibility best practices through discussion, Web standards users groups, and presentations as well as attendance and participation in industry events.
+3. Liaise with educational institutions and related communities to promote and address the implementation of Web standards and accessibility best practices through discussion, Web standards users groups, and presentations as well as attendance and participation in industry events.

 Discussion